hangyas/telegram_bot/README.md

 However it's not part of the API you can set black or white lists in the bot's constructor to filter your users by username.

-`whitelist`: if user is not present on the list (or doesn't have username) the message wont be handled
+`whitelist`: if user is not present on the list (or doesn't have username) the message won't be handled

-`blacklist`: if user is present on the list the message wont be handled
+`blacklist`: if user is present on the list the message won't be handled

 ## Installation